 Since Autumn, 2019, City University of London's Centre for Excellence in Mindfulness Research (CEMR) has been delivering weekly mindfulness drop-in sessions for anyone interested in taking half an hour out of their day for their well-being.
 The sessions have become a space for community, friendly smiles, and self-care.

-From next week, the drop-in sessions will move to an online format and will now be delivered three times per week, taking place 12:30-1:00pm every Monday, Wednesday and Friday.
+The drop-in sessions are now hosted online, being delivered three times per week, taking place from 12:30 – 1pm every Monday, Wednesday and Friday.
 The aim is to help maintain City's culture of care through the connections made and strengthened in the sessions.